acsstirling/photokinetics/README.md

 * then the remaining parameters are substituted with their values
 * then for this new proper input file the COPASI run is carried out
 * then from the result file the last line is copied to the output file.

+results.txt:
+* this file is created by the running_simulations.sh and it contains the steady-state values of the selected properties for each combination of the standard ground-state and excited-state reduction potentials of PC.
+* note that during the run, a temporary file is created and rewritten (time_course_results.txt) which contains the time evolution of the selected properties (concentrations, potentials, etc.).
+In fact the last line of this file is concatenated to "results.txt" after each time-course simulations.

 results_analysis.ipynb:
 * this is a jupyter-notebook file which reads the output file created by running_simulations.sh; cleans the data and visualizes the